tsobotowski/CSudoku/README.md

 - Properly printing Sudoku grid
 - Checking if placing a number in an index would be safe

-Plannes features:
+Planned features:
 - Difficulty selection
 - Sudoku generation
 - Allow user to use arrow keys to manipulate cursor

 Design questions:
 - How is difficulty determined?
 - How can randomly generated Sudokus initialized?